xiafubiao/proof-of-cex/README.md

 # Generate the Attestation
 To initialize the SDK and generate the zkTLS attestation, you can refer to this [example](https://docs.primuslabs.xyz/data-verification/zk-tls-sdk/test)

+Note you shall replace the following parameters in your own dapp
+* app ID and app Secret: you can register your dapp project in the [dev hub](https://dev.primuslabs.xyz) to get the pair.
+* template ID: you can pick either a published template or a local template to fulfil the requirement.
+* userAddress: this is the wallet of the end users, you should use a wallet provider to get the connected user's address in your own dapp.

 # Verify the Attestation On-Chain